GrapeSalad/Official-online-store/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+## Wishlist

+1.  ~~Add event bindings to hide/show edit forms in the Admin dashboard.~~
+2.  ~~Add CSS rules to alter the color of areas that behave like links when the cursor is hovered over them.
+This helps users better understand what is "clickable" and what isn't.~~
+3. Begin offering more than just Albums, and include different routes to display different types of inventory.
+4. Add a price property to each item you sell.
+5. Implement pipes to filter by price, type of object, or other properties.
+6. Allow users to add items to a cart (Hint: Services make great shopping carts!).
+7. Allow users to visit their cart, and "check out".
+They should receive a total cost for the order, and perhaps even a receipt.
+8. Add images, and styles throughout.
+Consider a design of your own invention, or emulate the general design of your favorite online store.

 ## Project Build
 Download from [repo](https://github.com/GrapeSalad/online-store-test.git)
 Run `ng -v` to ensure than your Angular is version 4.